Lailaebrahim/naturalily-ecommerce/README.md

     STRIPE_WEBHOOK_SECRET = 'your_stripe_webhook_secret_key'
     ```

     > **Note**: The Stripe public key and secret key are used to authenticate your application with the Stripe API.
-The webhook secret key is used to verify the authenticity of the events received fro[...]
+The webhook secret key is used to verify the authenticity of the events received from Stripe, ensuring that they are not tampered with.

 14. Start the development server:
         ```bash